-A follow-up question is sent to promotors and detractors to learn about what is essential to employee loyalty and satisfaction and issues that hinder engagement, satisfaction, employee retention, and advocacy.
+A follow-up question is sent to promotors and detractors to learn about what is essential to employee loyalty and satisfaction and issues that hinder engagement, satisfaction, employee turnover, retention, and advocacy.

 The score is calculated based on the percentage of respondents in the detractor and promotor categories.

 Subtract the percentage of detractors from the percentage of promoters, and the final number represents the company's Employer Net Promoter Score. eNPS scores can range from +100 (all responses are promoters) to -100 (all responses are detractors).

 To understand how critical your employee satisfaction and loyalty issues are, you may want to benchmark your eNPS score with others.
 Here is a guideline for critical, good, excellent, and outstanding scores.

 Results will vary depending on the type of industry, company size, market challenges, and more, so keep that in mind.